-When we moved here, we were promised that problems would be dealt with within two business days of receiving the complaint, and that we could make appointments since we have cats (and since I work from home and can’t have people walking in on me!).
-For the first two times we had a problem, they let us, and since then they have not.
-Couple that with the fact that they are never here even on the day they say they will be, and that the pool and hot tub are broken at least once per week (and those are really the only amenities we care about!), as well as the fact that the heat system is absolute RUBBISH – and we’ve been thinking sort of vaguely of moving.
+We were promised that problems would be dealt with within two business days of receiving the complaint.
+It was also important to us that we could make appointments since we have cats.
+I also work from home and can’t have people walking in on me!
+For the first two times we had a problem they let us make appointments without a problem, and since then they have not.
+They are never even here on the day they say they will be, and that the only amenities we use are always breaking down!
+To top it off, the heat system is absolute RUBBISH – and we’ve been thinking sort of vaguely of moving.

 Don’t misunderstand me.
 We don’t have “grass is greener” syndrome.
 I’m sure wherever we move will have its own little set of problems as all places do.
-But really, we want to live somewhere that the few amenities we use on a frequent basis actually are kept up.
+We want to live in a place that the few amenities we use on a frequent basis are actually maintained.

 We got word last month that the complex we’re living in has been sold to another company, and as we have no desire to be under the new company, we’re moving when our lease is up in four months.
 Four months may sound like a long time, but for us it isn’t.
 If you watched my recent YouTube video, you’ll know that we live sort of like “hobbits”.
 We have never, ever had a smooth move and it’s mainly due to the packing side of things, though we have booked movers and had them not show up before!
 Unpacking can take as long as it likes, but we always have a Hell of a time getting things packed and ready to go by any deadline we have.
 And we’ve had as much as two months to pack in the past before, too.